Cyfrin/Updraft/courses/full-stack/2-html-ts-buy-me-a-coffee/11-local-node/+page.md

 ## Connecting MetaMask to Your Local Anvil Network

-To interact with your DApp's front-end using the local Anvil blockchain, you need to configure your MetaMask wallet to connect to it.
+To interact with your dApp's front-end using the local Anvil blockchain, you need to configure your MetaMask wallet to connect to it.

 1.  **Copy RPC URL:** From the Anvil terminal output, copy the RPC URL (e.g., `127.0.0.1:8545`).
 Note: You'll need to add the `http://` prefix.
 2.  **Open MetaMask:** Launch the MetaMask browser extension (using the expanded view can be helpful).